BardoQi/Sight/README.md

 * Message: 'Mapping Source Can Not Be Empty!'

-  --The src property is usign for tell us where we could get the value.
+  --The src property is used for tell us where we could get the value.

 * Message: 'Mapping Type Is Not Valid!'